jakeva/jakeva.github.io/_posts/2020-03-14-gpg--yubikey--you.md

 The usage of the first key is marked as `SC`.
 The second is `E`.
 That means the primary key can sign and certify, while the subkey can encrypt.

+If you have an existing key, you could use it to sign this new one to maintain a chain of custody: `gpg -u <your_old_keyid> --sign-key <longid>`

 While we're here, let's add separate authentication and signing keys to prepare to fill the slots on the YubiKey.

 ### Authentication Key